jaomaloy/balena-rtl-power/README.md

 ![balena-rtl-power-cropped](./images/balena-rtl-power-cropped.png)

 #### Components
+##### RTL-SDR Blog v3
-- RTL-SDR - A cheap SDR that's a great starting point in working with SDRs.
-An SDR is a useful and flexible system in which radio configuration is easily done through software where originally it was done through different hardware.
-Instead of 5 or more radio hardwares for analyzing low-band to high-band frequencies, you now only need an SDR.
+An SDR is a useful and flexible system in which radio configuration is easily done through software where originally it was done through different hardware components.
+Instead of 5 or more radio hardwares for analyzing low-band to high-band frequencies, you now only need an SDR and its supported software.
+RTL-SDR Blog v3 really cheap SDR that is great for beginners.

+##### rtl_power
-- rtl_power - The software that configures how the SDR will operate.
+The software that configures how the SDR will operate.
 It configures what range of frequencies to cover, at what tuning, and also outputs the data that is being read.
+More useful and detailed information is on the [website](http://kmkeen.com/rtl-power/).

+##### `grtlp` service
-- grtlp - A wrapper function I wrote in Golang so that the data can be sent through MQTT by default.
+A service that wraps rtl_power and sends the output to an MQTT broker by default.

+##### `MQTT` service
-- MQTT - A lightweight messaging protocol that is suitable for IoT usecases.
+A lightweight messaging protocol that is suitable for IoT usecases.

+##### `Connector` block
-- Connector - A balena block that automatically connects data sources with data sinks e.g, mqtt to influxdb.
+A balena block that automatically connects data sources with data sinks e.g, mqtt to influxdb.
+More details in the github [repo](https://github.com/balenablocks/connector)

+##### `InfluxDB` service
-- InfluxDB - InfluxDB is a time series database that is ideal for sensor readings or our signal power data.
+InfluxDB is a time series database that is ideal for sensor readings or our signal power data.

+##### `Dashboard` block
-- Dashboard - The primary output of this project.
-We will be using balena-dash, which is a balena block that provides a Grafana dashboard where you can easily visualize your data on your browser.
+The primary output of this project.
+We will be using a custom fork of balena-dash, which is a balena block that provides a Grafana dashboard where you can easily visualize your data on your browser.
+I created, a [fork](https://github.com/jaomaloy/dashboard) of the block because of a custom dashboard template needed for the heatmap.
+Changes may be merged to the original block or I may just use the original [block](https://github.com/balenablocks/dashboard) if I can figure out a way to override the dashboard properly.
+In any case, this project's repository just links to the correct dashboard so you will not have to worry about it.

 ## Usage
-There are 3 main variables needed to be specified -- The lower and upper frequency band (`LOWER_FREQ` & `UPPER_FREQ`) and the bin size (`BIN_SIZE`).
-In simpler terms, you determine the frequency range of the signals you want to study and then determine the size of each division for that range.
+The main thing you have to do when running the project will have to be setting 3 device variables for the `grtlp` service.
+The lower band (LOWER_BAND), upper band (UPPER_BAND), and bin size (BIN_SIZE).
+This is to tell rtl_power which range of frequency bands it has to scan (Lower band to Upper band) and what the sizes of each bin (Bin size) are.

-To specify, add these device variables in the dashboard and specify the value for each.
-Values can be specified as an integer (89100000), a float (89.1e6) or as a metric suffix (89.1M).
-The bin size may be adjusted to make the math easier.
-Valid bin sizes are between 0.1Hz and 2.8MHz.
-Ranges may be any size.
 Default values are provided but it's not exactly useful for all cases.

+To further explain this, take the default configuration 860MHz:870MHz:200kHz.
+We have a lower band of 860MHz and an upper band of 870MHz with a bin size of 200kHz.
+This means that we analyze the frequencies between 860MHz to 870MHz and we divide the range into 50 200kHz bins.
+Then, rtl_power scans for the strength of each bin.
 ![bands-explained](./images/bands-explained.png)

+Values can be specified as an integer (89100000), a float (89.1e6) or as a metric suffix (89.1M).
+The bin size may be adjusted to make the math easier but valid bin sizes are only between 0.1Hz and 2.8MHz.
+However, the ranges may be any size.

 ## Customization
+##### `grtlp` service
-`INTERVAL` - Change this value to change the sampling interval.
+- `INTERVAL` - Change this value to change the sampling interval.
 Include short hand time modifiers such as *s* for seconds, *m* for minutes, *h* for hours.
 The default interval is 10 seconds (10s).

-`TUNER_GAIN` - Change this value to change the gain.
+- `TUNER_GAIN` - Change this value to change the gain.
 Default is automatic configuration based on the dongle.

+## Next steps
+In the future, I want this project to support more descriptive displays in the dashboard as there are a lot more uses to rtl_power.
+It can analyze noise, detect radar and can even be used for radio astronomy -- All of which can use a different display other than the heatmap.
+If you have any suggestions or see any problems currently, creating an issue or even a PR would be appreciated.

+There is a lot of potential for Balena tech to support more usecases with SDRs.
+If you can think of more, make your own project/block and put it in the [hub](https://hub.balena.io/)!